Fermi level: Discrete charging effects in small systems

 These chemical potentials are not equivalent, μ ≠ μ′ ≠ μ″, except in the thermodynamic limit.
-The distinction is important in small systems such as those showing Coulomb blockade.
+The distinction is important in small systems such as those showing Coulomb blockade, but technically affects large sized semiconductors at zero temperature, at least ideally.

 The parameter, μ, (i.e., in the case where the number of electrons is allowed to fluctuate) remains exactly related to the voltmeter voltage, even in small systems.

 To be precise, then, the Fermi level is defined not by a deterministic charging event by one electron charge, but rather a statistical charging event by an infinitesimal fraction of an electron.